-Health and Social Care Integration Joint Board, Audit Sub-Committee and Chief Accountable Officer
+Audit Committee and Chief Accountable Officer

-- 9. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives. - 10.
-The audit of the financial statements does not relieve management or the Health and Social Care Integration Joint Board and Audit Sub-Committee, as those charged with governance, of their responsibilities.
+10. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives.

+11. The audit of the annual accounts does not relieve management or the Audit Committee as those charged with governance, of their responsibilities.